kaelynn-rose/Earthquake_Detection/README.md

 ## Data

-For this study, I used the STanford EArthquake Dataset (STEAD) (available at https://github.com/smousavi05/STEAD), a dataset containing 1.2 million seismic signals and corresponding metadata.
+For this study, I used the STanford EArthquake Dataset (STEAD) (available at https://github.com/smousavi05/STEAD), a dataset containing 1.2 million seismic signals and corresponding metadata (Mousavi et al., 2019).
 STEAD is a high-quality global seismic dataset for which each signal has been classified as either:

 1) Local earthquake (where 'local' means that the earthquakes were recorded within 350 km from the seismic station) or
 2) Seismic noise that is free of earthquake signals.